MattNolanLab/in_vivo_ephys_openephys/README.md

 * hd_p : result of two-sample Kuiper test on the distribution of hd from the whole session and the distribution of hd when the cell fired.
 The probability of obtaining two samples this different from the same distribution.

 * hd_stat : the raw test statistic from the Kuiper test described above
+* rayleigh_score :  This test is  used to identify a non-uniform distribution, i.e. it is designed for detecting an unimodal deviation from uniformity.
+More precisely, it assumes the following hypotheses:
+    - H0 (null hypothesis): The population is distributed uniformly around the circle.
+    - H1 (alternative hypothesis): The population is not distributed uniformly around the circle.
+    Small p-values suggest to reject the null hypothesis

 ### Circular statistics are done in R using the circular.r package